afpineda/OpenSourceSimWheelESP32/doc/firmware/ErrorMessages_en.md

   Ensure they are both input-capable and output-capable.
   If such a call was not placed in your custom firmware, open an issue.

+- *notify::begin() called with an empty set of implementors*

+  You called `notify::begin( {}, ...)`.
+  You must provide a non-empty array of implementors for the abstract notification interface.

+- *notify::begin() called with a null pointer implementor*

+  A null pointer is not allowed in the array of implementors given to `notify::begin()`.